jmazouri/SharpPad/README.md

 ## How to Use

-Install the extension via the VSCode marketplace, and install the `SharpPad` extension into your project via NuGet.
+Install the extension via the VSCode marketplace, and install the `SharpPad` package into your project via NuGet.
 Throw in a `using SharpPad;` at the start of your class, and `Dump()` away!

 ## Troubleshooting/Notes